 - ART CC (ART Cohort Collaboration)

 The ART Cohort Collaboration was established in 2001 with the purpose of examining the prognosis of HIV positive, treatment-naive patients starting antiretroviral therapy (ART).

 - CASCADE (Concerted Action on Seroconversion to AIDS and Death in Europe)

-This is collaboration between the investigators of 23 cohorts of persons with well-estimated dates of HIV seroconversion.
+This is a collaboration between the investigators of 23 cohorts of persons with well-estimated dates of HIV seroconversion.
 Seroconverters are enrolled into the individual cohorts locally and nationally and are typically followed up life-long.